Lundalogik/field-samples/Attachments/adding-attachments.md

-## How to upload and attach files from a third party applications
+## How to upload and attach files from third party applications

 The basic flow of uploading files in Lime Field looks like this:

 1. Create a `File` entity
-2. Upload file content to that entity's endpoint
+2. Upload the file's content
-3. Connect the file entity as attachment to another entity in the API, e.g. `Case`, `Unit`, `Contract`
+3. Add the file entity as attachment to another entity, e.g. `Case`, `Unit`, `Contract`

 __Note__, you probably will need to ensure that CORS requests are allowed from the domain where your application is hosted.
-Contact __Lime Field__ about that.
+Contact __Lime Field__ about this.

-So, lets see how the uploads can be done as in a code example.
+So, lets see how the uploads can be done with a code example.

 ### Setup and Helpers

-First we will define some basic varables and helper functions to make the example code more readable.
+First we will define some basic variables and helper functions to make the example code more readable.
 Hopefully.

 Replace `USERNAME `, `PASSWORD` and `INSTALLATION_NAME` with valid values for your installation of Lime Field.

-The `entityHref` should point out the entity to which we add attachments.
+The `entityHref` should point out the entity to which we add attachments, e.g. `cases/1`.

 ```javascript
 const username = 'USERNAME';